 First of all, don’t forget that the Palais can organise your screening, with prices starting at EUR375 for about 20 seats.
 Not many people know this.
 There are huge advantages to doing it in the Palais as people know it and its’ a turn-key operation.
 You won’t be fiddling with cables or DVDs yourself.
 Check for details here.
 Note that this is now reserved for sales companies.
 Do you qualify or know someone that does?
 People with badges can attend these screenings.
 You will have to organise something for those that don’t.

 Depending on the scale of your project, you could also try booking one of the cinemas in Cannes.
 Advantage: people know where to find them.
 Disadvantage: they probably don’t have time and will charge you.

 My gut feeling is to organise a number of smaller screenings, so people can choose when to check the movie.
 The hotels have meeting and reception rooms.
 But don’t expect a bargain.
 If you know any companies going to Cannes, would they be willing to host your screenings or rent their facilities?
 I have on occasion “borrowed” time in the national pavilions.
 The ones in the Pantiero section tend to be less busy and might be open to someone bringing in people at off-peak times.

-And don’t forget Cannes in a Van.
-They used to drive to Cannes and screen shorts from the back of… their van.
-It’s a fun idea.
+Getting more adventurous, a British crew used to run Cannes in a Van every year.
+They drove down to Cannes and screened shorts literally from the back of… their van.
+It was a fun idea.
 I don’t think they still do it.
 But it shows that it is possible to come up with novel ideas.
 Just bear in mind that anything you might do in the street will very quickly be noticed by the police.
 They won’t necessarily hassle you, but they will notice quickly.

 Promotion: walking and talking